wp-plugins/wpuf-login-redirect/README.txt

 2. Admin can see the page list to select one of them to redirect

 == Installation ==
-1. You have to install the parent plugin WP User Frontend - https://WordPress.org/plugins/wp-user-frontend.
+1. You have to install the parent plugin [WP User Frontend](https://WordPress.org/plugins/wp-user-frontend).
 2. Please navigate to Wp admin->Plugins->Add new.
 Browse the plugin file and install it.
 3. After activating the plugin you will get option in WP User Frontend->Settings->General->Select redirect page.